minhanh811/minhanh811.github.io/_posts/2023-06-16-enable-tsl-for-redis.md

 ## Solution

-Use OpenSSL::SSL::VERIFY_NONE for Redis client.
+Use OpenSSL::SSL::VERIFY_NONE for Redis client to tell the client it's OK to work with a self-signed certificate, no attempt will be made to verify that the cert was signed by a known Certificate Authority.

 ```ruby
 # config/initializers/sidekiq.rb